|Trail Length: 1.8 miles||Type of trail: Loop|

 Hiking trails in Walker County, GA

-This 1.8 miles roundtrip moderate hike climbs Johns Mountain, looping back at the second overlook of Keown Falls.
+This 1.8 miles roundtrip moderate hike climbs Johns Mountain, looping back at the overlook of the second falls at Keown Falls.
 These high mountain falls have a limited watershed, so they frequently run dry.

 Keown Falls Trail

 Frequently little more than a trickle and usually dry by the end of the summer, Keown Falls really only come to life after a spring downpour.
-A sign at the start of the trail will indicate the current water flow.
 The walk is almost entirely in shade, with the exception of the observation deck above the falls.

 After crossing a stream that widely varies in flow, the original rock-lined trail comes off to the left, but has been covered to prevent access.
 Continue straight ahead for 0.2 miles to a bench and follow the switchback left.
 The footpath steepens as it rises, turning into a series of switchbacks just below the top.
 The sound of falls can be heard just before a turn to some rock steps.
 At the top of the steps is a cool cove and the first view of the falls.
 Continue around to an observation deck overlooking a second falls.